jedi-academy/learn-4711/data/tutorials/xml-xml02.md

 		$this->session->set_userdata('order',(array)$order);

-That may vbe an improvement, but there is no visible difference after making this change.
+That may be an improvement, but there is no visible difference after making this change.
 Did we actually add anything??

 ##7.
 Show Order Receipt